Turzovka

 Turzovka (Turzófalva) is a town in the Čadca District, Žilina Region in north-western Slovakia.

 History

 The Marian shrine dedicated to the Turzovka apparitions.

 The present-day town was established in 1598 by a palatine of the Thurzó family.
 It gained town status in 1968.

 This town became well known by the Marian apparitions reported by Matúš Lašut between 1958 and 1962.

 The town museum was established on October 1, 2015.

 Geography

-Turzovka lies at an altitude of 471 m above sea level and covers an area of 34.911 km2.

 It lies in the Kysuca river valley, surrounded by the mountain ranges of Beskydy and Javorníky.